 at the American School for the Deaf

-From the birthplace of American Sign Language, The American School for the Deaf, comes Source Interpreting.
-At Source, we take the time understand our clients’ needs and provide sign language interpreting for conferences, job interviews, trainings, doctor’s appointments, legal settings and much more.
-Our knowledge and experience allow us to provide a positive image of accessibility.
+At Source Interpreting, we take the time understand our clients’ needs.
+We provide quality sign language services in a variety of settings, including conferences, job interviews, professional development trainings, medical and legal appointments, and much more.
+Our knowledge and experience allow us to provide accurate interpreting services while fostering a positive image of accessibility.

 Requesting an Interpreter

 Requesting an interpreter is simple!
 A client may contact Source to make a request by phone, fax, e-mail, or through our website.
 Requests may also be made through our secure online portal.
 The following information is required at the time of request: